 The second most visited village with a fortified church in Transylvania is Biertan, a wonderful town built amid hills and vineyards.

-Saint Mary’s Church is a medieval construction built atop a hill right in the middle of Biertan.
+Saint Mary’s Church is a medieval construction built atop a hill in the middle of Biertan.
 The 15th-century church is an excellent example of late Gothic architecture.
-It features an impressive door that boasts an elaborate system of locks and padlocks, which is considered a marvel of engineering of its time.
+It features an impressive door that boasts an elaborate system of locks and padlocks, considered a marvel of engineering of its time.

 How To Get To Biertan

 Biertan lies 30km west of Sighisoara and 80km north of Sibiu, so it’s an easy drive from either.
 It’s not accessible using public transport.
 The best way to get to Biertan is with a guided tour from Sighisoara if you’re not driving.